 - Whatcom County Public Utility District No. 1 electrical substation upgrades

-- Cascade Natural Gas pipeline upgrade to natural gas supply (approximately seven miles of new pipeline co-located with current pipeline)
+- Cascade Natural Gas pipeline upgrade to natural gas supply (approximately eight miles of new pipeline co-located with current pipeline)

 Potential project impacts described in Green Apple’s submittals include: